-Indulge in the deliciousness of the best vegan gluten-free pumpkin bread recipe!
-Made with simple ingredients, this 1-bowl quick bread is a fall favorite with warm flavors and a hint of pumpkin spice.
-Enjoy this healthy snack with a cup of coffee, tea or a warm mug of hot chocolate!
+This gluten free pumpkin bread recipe is dense, tender, moist, filled with pumpkin flavor and perfectly spiced.
+This 1-bowl quick bread is made with simple ingredients, and is dairy-free and vegan.
+It's a fall favorite with warm flavors and a hint of pumpkin spice.
+Enjoy this healthy snack with a cup of coffee, tea, or mug of hot chocolate.

-I love the flavor of a cozy pumpkin bread and am always looking for new baked pumpkin snack ideas like my gluten free pumpkin cookies.
-This moist pumpkin bread is great for breakfast, healthy snacking, dessert, or even a dish to add to your next brunch table.
+I love the flavor of a cozy pumpkin bread and I'm always looking for new baked pumpkin snack ideas like my gluten free pumpkin cookies, and this dairy-free pumpkin ice cream.
+This moist pumpkin bread is great for breakfast, nourishing snacking, dessert, or even a dish to add to your next brunch table.

 Jump to:

-- Simple ingredients: this pumpkin loaf recipe uses everyday healthy pantry staples.
+- Simple ingredients: this pumpkin loaf recipe uses everyday wholesome pantry staples.

 - Quick and easy: only one mixing bowl needed to whip up the best vegan pumpkin bread!

-- Healthy: it's gluten-free, dairy-free, egg-free, vegan, made with natural sweeteners and not overly sweet.
+- Diet friendly: it's gluten-free, dairy-free, egg-free, vegan, made with natural sweeteners and not overly sweet, like my chocolate chip pumpkin cookies.

 - Versatile: use your favorite add-ins like dark chocolate chips, cranberries, or pumpkin seeds.

-- Flax eggs are made with 2 tablespoons ground flax and 5 tablespoons filtered water.
+- Flax eggs are made with 2 tablespoons ground flax and 5 tablespoons warm filtered water.

 - I use certified gluten-free oat flour for a gluten-free option.
 I have not tested the recipe with coconut flour or a gluten-free flour blend.